jackokring/supercollider-demos/README.md

 The generation is basically 2 stage phase modulation (4 operator, 3 into 1), with 2 feedbacks.
 This is fed into a filter 6dB and some frequency doubler Q plate with soft clip, followed by and extra 6dB (dry or wet).
 The mix is then a feedback source for both the base operator as AM and PM.
 The final control feeds the mix to PM the 3 sub harmonic oscillators an the filter cut.
 It can all lead to chaos on just a sine of the times.

+The *Captain HiHo* is an LFO and envelope modulation unit.
+It also selects the MIDI source device for channel listening.
+It has fills based on changing note sequencin, and has a semitone offset control for each loop.
+In general it's a good one for more expression and control.